carvel-dev/imgpkg/docs/README.md

 ### What is imgpkg

 `imgpkg` is a tool that allows users to store and distribute sets of files as OCI images.
-A typical use for these OCI images is to group configurations for a particular application and make it available in an image registry.

 The tool introduces the concept of a Bundle, which is an OCI image that contains configuration files and references of images that can be used with these configurations.

+A typical use for Bundles is to group configurations and images for a particular application and make it available in an image registry.
+An example of this use case is grouping together Kubernetes resources and storing these configurations/images together in an image registry as a single Bundle.

 Currently, `imgpkg` always produces a single layer image.
 It's not optimized to repush large sized directories that infrequently change.